Adobe-CEP/CEP-Resources/UXP-Migration-Guide/README.md

 CSXS/CEP events are used to send events among extensions in an application, and among extensions in different applications.

-**Photoshop DOM events**: You can send and receive events within an extension by attaching event listeners in the DOM of the plugin panel or modal, and then listening for changes in the Photoshop app by using the Photoshop API.
+**Photoshop DOM events**: You can send and receive events within an extension by attaching event listeners in the DOM of the plugin panel or modal, and then listening for changes in the Photoshop app by using the Photoshop UXP API.

 **UXP events**: UXP has lifecycle events that allow you to receive and send events to the host application and better manage your plugin’s lifecycle.